 On-campus resources for graduate students who live on or near campus

-- Are the OIT computing clusters open?
+- Where are the OIT computing clusters?

 - Are printers available?